 “A company isn’t a product-creating and product-enhancing establishment, but rather a customer-creating and customer-retaining establishment.”

-Why ask this question and when?
+When to ask this question and why

 3. How likely are you to recommend this product to a friend?